solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ![This image demonstrates how Azure CDN POPs optimize content delivery.]

-Azure CDN also supports dynamic site acceleration, which optimizes the network path from clients to the server through POP sites, prefetches images and scripts, and more.
+Azure CDN also supports dynamic site acceleration, optimizing the network path from clients to the server through POP sites, pre-fetches images and scripts, and more.

 ### Using Azure CDN in Web Apps

 Azure App Service natively supports integrating with Azure CDN.
-Refer to the digital marketing sample in the \[MySQL architectures\] section for a practical example involving Azure CDN and a content management system.
+Refer to the digital marketing sample in the [12 / MySQL architectures] section for a practical example involving Azure CDN and a content management system.
 For non-App Service workloads, Azure CDN is compatible with any public web server.

 ## 08 / Summary

-After developers benchmark their MySQL Flexible Server environments, they can tune server parameters, scale compute tiers, and optimize their application containers to improve performance.
+After developers benchmark their MySQL Flexible Server workloads, they can tune server parameters, scale compute tiers, and optimize their application containers to improve performance.
 Through Azure Monitor and KQL queries, teams monitor the performance of their workloads.

 Caching is a very common way to increase the performance of applications.
-Through a disk- or memory-based cache, a developer and architect should always be on the lookout for deterministic areas that can be cached.
+Through disk or memory-based cache, a developer and architect should always be on the lookout for deterministic areas that can be cached.
 Azure CDN provides caching via POP servers to users of global-scale web apps.